Cognac in the Making

 A high level of acidity and a low alcohol volume – typically 9% ABV or less – are the trademark of these wines which are bound to be transformed into spirits through the process of distillation.
 As part of our commitments towards environmental responsibility we choose to source organic wines only for the preparation of our own spirits.

-The Distillation of Wines and Creation of Spirits
+The Distillation of Wine and Creation of Spirits

 To put it in a nutshell, the distillation process aims at extracting the alcohol contained in wines to obtain spirits – practically speaking, this involves heating wine up to 78.3°C which is the boiling temperature of ethanol, to separate it from water which boils-up at 100°C along with other components.
 Alcohol vapours will evaporate first, then cool down by passing through a condensator to regain a liquid shape.
 In the case of Cognac, this process is repeated twice to obtain the final product, this is the principle of double-distillation.
 The distillation process is completed when most of the alcohol contained in the distilled wine has been extracted, leaving nothing but wine residues behind or “vinasses” as is it called in the Cognac region.